 Established in 1959, the Countryside Fire Protection District serves an area that includes portions of Vernon Hills, Hawthorn Woods, Kildeer, Long Grove, Indian Creek, and Unincorporated areas of Lake County.
-We protect residential, mercantile, office, warehouse, and light industrial property with an EAV of \$1.60 billion.
-CFPD staffs 2 fire stations 24 hours a day and in FY 2017 responded to 4,877 fire, rescue and EMS calls.
-The District is an internationally accredited fire agency, meeting the highest standards set by the Commission on Fire Accreditation International.
+We protect residential, mercantile, office, warehouse, and light industrial property with an EAV of \$1.70 billion.
+CFPD staffs 2 fire stations 24 hours a day and in FY 2019 responded to 4,892 fire, rescue and EMS calls.
+The District is an internationally accredited fire agency, meeting the highest standards set by the Commission on Fire Accreditation International and is rated a Class 2 by the Insurance Services Organization (ISO).